comunica/Article-EDBT2024-SolidQueryDemo/content/approach.md

 to provide an overview of all RDF documents inside a pod, which may be nested in a hierarchy of *containers*.
 An example of such a container can be seen in [](#example-ldpcontainer), which contains links to another document and two containers.
+In order to indicate the existence of such Solid pods, agents within the Solid ecosystem (typically persons of organizations) may link to their pods via their identifying [*WebID*](cite:cites spec:webidprofile).
+Through this WebID, agents can be uniquely identified via a URL.
+After dereferencing this URL, an RDF document can be returned that can contain a link to the user's Solid pod and other basic information such as name and contact details.
+An example of such a WebID document is shown in [](#example-webidprofile).
 Furthermore, Solid pods can expose a [Type Index](cite:cites spec:typeindex), which contains a list of RDF classes for which instances exist in this pod, together with links to RDF documents containing such instances.